 The Little Things

-You have ground to make up, you have goals and direction in training.
-There is a significant amount of ground that must be covered to achieve your dreams but you believe they are attainable and you have the support of your coach.
+You have an athlete with ground to make up, they have goals and direction in training, but you believe these goals are attainable and they have your support as a coach.
 What must be done to conquer the opposition?
-What are the LITTLE THINGS that you can do that the more “elite” won’t be doing?
+What are the LITTLE THINGS that an athlete can do that the more “elite” won’t be doing?

 Reality of Ability and Situation